-- We will ask your young person's educational setting to provide us with some information about your young person. - This includes: the names of staff who currently support them in their learning and confirmation of their PMLD diagnosis. - Your young person's setting will provide us with a 10 minute video recording of your young person and their main teacher taking part in a communication activity during September-October 2024, June-July 2025, and November-December 2025.
-The interaction will be naturalistic showing the teacher and young person interacting as they typically would. - We will ask your young person's main teacher to complete a questionnaire about your young person during September-October 2024, June-July 2025, and November-December 2025. - This is to provide ratings of your young person's cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your young person's education, health and care plan.
-We will also ask about how your young person receives nutrition, support and intervention your young person receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism. - If your young person's educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your young person for a minimum of 18 weeks during January-May 2025. - Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your young person's needs. - We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your young person responded.
+- Your young person's educational setting has been asked to invite all parents/carers of eligible young people with PMLD to participate in the study.
+We ask that each educational setting recruits at least five young people with PMLD and their parents/carers.
+If more parents/carers are interested in taking part than the educational setting has capacity to support, the research team will randomly select who will take part.
+In this situation, if you and your young person are not randomly selected to take part, your young person's usual care or education will not be affected in any way.
+Once the setting has been trained in Intensive Interaction they are free to use this with any young person within the setting, even if they are not part of the study. - If you participate in the study, we will ask your young person's educational setting to provide us with some information about your young person to confirm that they are eligible to participate in the study.
+We will also ask the educational setting to provide the names of staff who currently support your child with their learning. - Your young person's setting will provide us with a 10 minute video recording of your young person and their main teacher taking part in a communication activity during September-October 2025, June-July 2026, and November-December 2026.
+The interaction will be naturalistic showing the teacher and young person interacting as they typically would. - We will ask your young person's main teacher to complete a questionnaire about your young person during September-October 2025, June-July 2026, and November-December 2026. - This is to provide ratings of your young person's cognitive development, communication and social interaction, environmental interaction, quality of life, and behaviour, and to report whether changes have been made to your young person's education, health and care plan.
+We will also ask about how your young person receives nutrition, support and intervention your young person receives, any sight or hearing impairments, and other conditions they may have, such as epilepsy and autism. - If your young person's educational setting is chosen at random to use Intensive Interaction, a trained member of staff (e.g. teacher, TA, SENCO) will deliver the intervention to your young person during January-May 2026. - Intensive Interaction will be embedded into daily activities and each session will likely to be around 5-15 minutes, depending on your young person's needs. - We will ask settings to complete a diary/session record log to record the number and duration of sessions delivered, the techniques used and how your young person responded.